Taniksha2004/AI-Mock-Interview-Platform/README.md

-# 🎓 EduVoice AI – AI Voice Assistant for Learning
+# 🎓 AI Mock Interview Platform

-EduVoice AI is a smart voice assistant built to help students learn better by speaking!
+It is a smart voice assistant built to help students learn better by speaking!
 It answers questions, gives feedback, and creates study notes — using AI and voice.

 ## ✨ Features